SteamRep FAQ

 Here's the breakdown:

 • ADMIN - Admin belonging to the respective communities.
+These communities are not affiliated with VALVe, and their admins are not VALVe employees.

 • CAUTION - Shady or deceptive trading behavior, but not a major offense.